 "The Docker Book", by James Turnbull, is a hands-on book for everyone who wants to learn about Docker.
 It will take you from your first installation, through simple examples that explain Docker's concepts, to more complex scenarios that shed some light on how you would use Docker on the real world.
 InfoQ took the opportunity to hear the author on the book and Docker.

 How do real organizations handle the management of a cloud portfolio?
-InfoQ reached out to Randy Skopecek, the lead applications architect for a midsize insurance firm, to find out more about operating at cloud scale.
-Running in the cloud after leaving their local data center, Randy and team learned some lessons about what really matters, and how to plan for management at scale.
+InfoQ reached out to the lead applications architect for a midsize insurance firm to find out more about operating at cloud scale.
+1

 Mitchell Hashimoto released his book "Vagrant up and running" which covers everything from basic Vagrant usage to extending its functionality.